-Traverse Classics: I’m at a New Year's party, talking with a man, and I tell him I’m working on a story about the coaster brook trout.
+Traverse Classic Reads: I’m at a New Year’s party, talking with a man, and I tell him I’m working on a story about saving the coaster brook trout.
 He tells me the fish has always fascinated him—so big and beautiful.
 Back when he was in college in Marquette, on the shore of Lake Superior in the 1970’s, he knew a local who understood where and how to catch coasters.
 “He could get as many as he wanted, could really slay ’em, then he’d bring them to the dorm and we’d cook ’em up,” the man says.

 He pauses to recall the scene.
 “Every fish was this big,” he says, and holds out his hands, the space between them spread a foot and a half or more.
 As he’s telling me this, I too am picturing a pile of the giant speckled trout, their pink and green iridescent dots shimmering in the fluorescence of a dorm kitchenette, but I’m also thinking, I’ve never before met somebody who has eaten a measurable percentage of an endangered species population.